RichLogan/JustHealth/README.md

 # JustHealth

-JustHealth is University of Kent Final Year Project (CO600).
+JustHealth is a University of Kent Final Year Project (CO600).

 The authors have developed a platform for facilitating the connection between patients with long term health conditions, and their carers.